Aladex/vless-generator/README.md

 ## Kubernetes and Compose notes

-- The included `docker-compose.yml` and `k8s-manifest.yaml` in this repo may show legacy CLI flags like `-server`, `-ws-path`, etc. The current version uses query parameters instead.
-It's safe to run the service with only logging/port flags, for example:
+- Provided `docker-compose.yml` and `k8s-manifest.yaml` run the service with only service flags: `-port`, `-log-level`, `-log-format`.
-  - `command: ["-port", "8080", "-log-level", "info", "-log-format", "json"]`
-- Then provide config details via the UI or by adding query parameters to the URLs (see examples above).
+- Provide VLESS connection details via the UI or by adding query parameters to the URLs (see examples above).

 ## Contributing